crossplane/crossplane/design/one-pager-composition-environment-beta.md

 ## Promotion to beta

-Given all the above, if we imagined splitting the functionality into its components and promoting them independently, we feel we would be comfortable promoting to beta the following parts of the `Composition Environment` :
+Given all the above, if we imagined splitting the functionality into its components and promoting them independently, we, the maintainers, would feel comfortable promoting to beta the following parts of the `Composition Environment` :

 - the `EnvironmentConfig` resource itself
 - the `in-memory environment` as an additional source and target for patches